- Ag Docket

 On Thursday, September 12, 2019, the Environmental Protection Agency and the Department of the Army released a final rule to repeal the embattled 2015 Clean Water Rule, also known as WOTUS.
 The repeal will be effective 60 days after the rule’s publication in the Federal Register.

 This repeal finalizes step one of a two-step process the Trump administration began in 2017 to replace the 2015 Rule, which has been the subject of court challenges since its inception.
 Step two will be to finalize the replacement rule.
-Last December, the agencies released a proposed replacement rule, which has generated approximately 620,000 comments.
+Last December, the agencies released a proposed replacement rule, which generated more than 700,000 public comments.
 It is expected that they will finalize the replacement rule in the near future.

 The rule repealing the 2015 Rule “recodifies” pre-2015 “waters of the United States” regulations until such time as the replacement rule is finalized.
 This means that the agencies will again apply pre-2015 guidance, informed by U.S. Supreme Court decisions, on a nationwide basis.
 Because of ongoing litigation, more than half the states never were subject to the 2015 Rule.
 Pre-2015 rules remained in place because court injunctions blocked the enforcement of WOTUS.
 Twenty-two states, however, were subject to the 2015 Rule, establishing a patchwork system where landowners were treated differently depending upon the state in which they lived.
 The repeal of WOTUS means that all U.S. landowners will again be subject to the same rule.